aquabubu/home/_posts/2015-05-17-Hong-Kong-trip.md

 toc: true
 ---

-In this post, I will introduce the attractions in Hong Kong that I've been during my itinerary.
+In this post, I will introduce the attractions that I've visited during my trip in Hong Kong.

 ## <span style="color:Green"> At the airport </span>
-After arriving and finishing all the procedures, I took my time go around the restricted area since there are many shops.
-Once you go out of this area, you can’t enter again.
-And, when I went out of the restricted area, I took all types of maps with me.
-I recommend you to take all of them (especially Hong Kong maps & MTR maps), they are placed near the customer service counter.
+After finishing all the procedure, I was walking around the restricted area inside the airport because there were so many shops.
+Once you leave this area, you will not be able to get back in.
+After that, I took all the maps (especially Hong Kong map and MTR map), they are located near the customer service counter.
 {: style="text-align: justify;"}

 <figure style="width: 550px" class="align-center">